Threshold assessment is intended to reward good teachers who want to remain in the classroom.

 Threshold assessment is not extended to supply teachers employed by private agencies.

 Teachers who 'cross the threshold' are promoted to point one of a three-point upper pay scale (worth over £2,500 more than the top point of the main pay scale).
-Once threshold accreditation is awarded, it is permanent and portable from job to job.
+Once threshold accreditation is awarded, it is permanent for as long as you remain at that school.

 Crossing the threshold is not an automatic process.
-A teacher has to be eligible, has to indicate that they wish to be assessed against the post threshold standards, and the application has to be assessed.
-Decisions on whether a teacher meets the threshold standards rest with the headteacher.
+A teacher has to be eligible, has to indicate that they wish to be assessed against the standards, and the application has to be assessed.
+Decisions on whether a teacher meets the standards rest with the headteacher.

 Eligibility for assessment

-Assessment is open to all qualified teachers in England and Wales who are legally covered by the School Teachers' Pay and Conditions Document, have qualified teacher status, and who are paid on point M6 of the main pay scale for qualified classroom teachers.
+Assessment is open to all qualified teachers in England and Wales who are legally covered by the School Teachers' Pay and Conditions Document and have qualified teacher status.

 In Northern Ireland, teachers are eligible who have been on point M6 for two years and who have successfully undertaken two professional review and staff development cycles.